UnitVectorY-Labs/gcpmetadataexplorer/README.md

 ## Overview

 `gcpmetadataexplorer` is a web application designed for deployment on GCP to explore data available from the GCP [metadata server](https://cloud.google.com/compute/docs/metadata/overview).
-The metadata server can be accessed at `http://metadata.google.internal/computeMetadata/v1` when running on a VM or container in GCP and is used to provide information about the instance, project, and service account.
-This application provides a user-friendly interface for browsing the metadata server and inspecting the data available including the various URLs for accessing metadata.
+The metadata server can be accessed at `http://metadata.google.internal/computeMetadata/v1` when running on a VM or container in GCP, and is used to provide information about the instance, project, and service account.
+This application provides a user-friendly interface for browsing the metadata server and inspecting the data available, including the various URLs for accessing metadata.

 ![Application Interface](./assets/interface.png)